 JOURNAL ENTRIES 1.
 On re-issue of shares: Bank Dr. (with the total amount received on re- issue.)
 To Share Capital A/c (with nominal value or paid-up value of shares.)
 To Securities Premium A/c (with the premium amount received.)
-2. On transfer of Shares Forfeited A/c to Capita al Reserve A/c: Shares Forfeited A/c To Capital Reserve A/c Dr. (with the forfeited amount on shares re-issued)
+2. On transfer of Shares Forfeited A/ /c to Capit al Reserve A/c: Shares Forfeited A/c Dr. (with the forfeited amount on shares re-issued)